dra27/base-images-builder/README.md

 [Docker base images][docker-base-images].

-The current Docker Hub user/repo the images are pushed to is [`antonindecimo/opam-windows`][docker-hub] and it's a hack as I don't use a staging user.
+The current Docker Hub user/repo the images are pushed to is [`ocaml/opam`][docker-hub].
 Change it in `build.sh` and in the script below, in `--allow-push`.

-As another hack, the password for the Docker Hub user need to be written to the usual mount points of secrets if starting base-images directly and not through docker-compose.
+The password for the Docker Hub user need to be written to the usual mount points of secrets if starting base-images directly and not through docker-compose.
 On Windows, that's `C:\ProgramData\Docker\secrets\ocurrent-hub`.

 Encode the cap files in UTF8 (without BOM) or ASCII, with LF line